4GeeksAcademy/bootstrap-exercises-tutorial/exercises/01-Add-Bootstrap-To-Your-Website/README.md

 ### 🔎 Important:

-Don't worry about the properties like `integrity` or `crossdomain`, they are required for security purposes.
+Don't worry about the properties like `integrity` or `crossorigin`, they are required for security purposes.

 + This is how you add bootstrap from a **local** file (that is in your workplace):